needle-mirror/com.unity.transport/Documentation~/pipelines-usage.md

 ### Debug information

 To get information about internal state in the simulator you can check the SimulatorUtility.Context structure, stored in the pipeline stage shared buffer.
-This tracks how many packets have been seet, PacketCount, and how many of those were dropped, PacketDropCount.
+This tracks how many packets have been set, PacketCount, and how many of those were dropped, PacketDropCount.
 ReadyPackets and WaitingPackets shows what packets are now ready to be sent (delay time expired) and how many are stored by the simulator.
 StatsTime and NextPacketTime show the last time the simulator ran and when the next packet is due to be released.

 ```c#
 public unsafe void DumpSimulatorStatistics()